Missions Introduction

 Mission Members

-By default, inherit all member permission relationships of the parent organization.
-Additionally, you can click Invite Members to directly invite members to join the current mission as "Mission Members" or "External Collaborators".
-External collaborators are suitable for some users who temporarily participate in collaboration.
+By default, inherits all member permissions from the parent organization.
+Click Invite Members to invite users to the mission, with roles divided into "Mission Members" and "External Collaborators".
+External collaborators are suitable for users who temporarily participate in collaboration.

 Member role permissions are as follows: